The color decision

 So, you know you want a house portrait, we’ve talked about how to get a good photo so that I can draw your house, but there is one other decision you’ll need to make: Color.

-I offer a choice of 25 different background color/paper options that range from light to dark, and cover most of the rainbow.
+I offer a choice of over 30 different background color/paper options that range from light to dark, and cover most of the rainbow.
 There are no bad choices in my color palette, but you may want to spend some time considering where you plan to display your house portrait, what your long-term plans for your space may be, and of course things like your wall color or primary decorating colors.

 Darker colored backgrounds really make the house pop off of the background and add some nice contrast to your wall.
 Lighter colored backgrounds really emphasize the way light and shadow play across the paper as the light changes over the course of a day.